SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request: DELETE /messages/{id}
 - Request message: None
-- Response message: Poll ack response
+- Response message: Optional Poll Ack response
-- HTTP status code success: 200 (OK)
+- OK status code: 200 (OK)

-The client MUST use the HTTP DELETE method on a message instance to to acknowledge receipt of a message of a message from the message queue.
+The client MUST use the HTTP DELETE method to acknowledge receipt of a message from the queue.
 The "op=ack" semantics from [@!RFC5730, Section 2.9.2.3] are assigned to the HTTP DELETE method.
-The "msgID" from a received EPP message MUST be included in the message resource URL, using the {id} path element.
+The "msgID" attribute of a received EPP Poll message MUST be included in the message resource URL, using the {id} path element.
+The server MUST use REPP headers to return the EPP result code and the number of messages left in the queue.
+The server MUST NOT add content to the HTTP message body.

-Example Poll Ack request:
+Example request:

 ```
 C: DELETE /repp/v1/messages/12345 HTTP/2
 C: Host: repp.example.nl